 Currently, the U.S. imports billions of dollars worth of oil from around the globe, a great deal of which is used for gasoline to fuel vehicles.
 The replacement of current gasoline-powered fleets with natural gas vehicles would significantly reduce U.S. dependence on foreign oil, and thereby enhance U.S. security and strategic interests and reduce our trade deficit.
-State governments and businesses are expending substantial resources today to put the needed infrastructure in place.
-Automobiles are not the only modes of transportation that businesses are interested in transitioning to natural gas; a company in Canada is investing in commercial locomotives powered by LNG and teaming up with Caterpillar to employ similar technology in heavy duty equipment that currently runs on diesel.
-If the DOE/FE approves Southern LNG's export application along with others, the resulting increase in natural gas prices would undermine recent investments to expand natural gas as a transportation fuel.
+Businesses are expending substantial resources today to put the needed infrastructure in place for automobiles and 18-wheelers.
+Cars and trucks are not the only modes of transportation that businesses are interested in transitioning to natural gas; for example, a company in Canada is investing in commercial locomotives powered by LNG and teaming up with Caterpillar to employ similar technology in heavy duty equipment that currently runs on diesel.
+If the DOE/FE approves Pangea's export application along with others, the resulting increase in natural gas prices would undermine recent investments to expand natural gas as a transportation fuel.